Service User Privacy Policy

 • Your personal data is only processed in a country which the Secretary of State has confirmed has an adequate level of protection (an adequacy regulation); or

-• We enter into either International Data Transfers Agreements (IDTAs) or Standard Contractual Clauses (SCCs)with the UK Addendum with the receiving organisations and ensure that supplementary measures are also applied, where necessary.
+• We enter into either International Data Transfers Agreements (IDTAs) or Standard Contractual Clauses (SCCs) with the UK Addendum with the receiving organisations and ensure that supplementary measures are also applied, where necessary.

 8. How long we keep your personal data

 We will retain your personal data for as long as is necessary to provide you with our services and for a reasonable period thereafter to enable us to meet our contractual and legal obligations and to deal with complaints and claims.
+For more information about our retention periods, please contact us at privacy@clearstake.com.

 At the end of the retention period, your personal data will be securely deleted or anonymised, for example, by aggregation with other data, so that it can be used in a non-identifiable way for statistical analysis and business planning.